 What Is Shellfish Poisoning and Why Is It Bad for Dogs?

 Shellfish poisoning is a type of food poisoning that can be deadly to dogs.
 The poison is found in the shellfish, and when ingested, it can cause vomiting, diarrhea, seizures and even death.
-It’s important to keep your dog away from any kind of raw shellfish, as the poison can be very harmful.
-If you think your dog has eaten shellfish, contact your vet immediately.
-Clam shells are out of the question too, so all dog owners should not give them to their dogs to eat.
+That’s why you should pay extra attention on the beach walks with your pup.
+Mind you, clam shells are out of the question too.

 Can Dogs Be Allergic to Scallops?